ezhilmathik/PRACE-MOOC-GPU/Introduction/Introduction.md

 * Each and every updated architecture have more advanced features compared to their previous releases.
-* There are different GPUs that are available based on each and every Nvidia microarchitecture.
+* There are different GPUs that are available based on each and every `Nvidia microarchitecture`.

 ### [Compute capabilities](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capability)
-* Nvidia GPUs features can be explored by programmers by using the compute capabilities.
+* Nvidia GPUs features can be explored by programmers by using the `compute capabilities`.
 These compute capabilities determine the different functions that can be used by the programmer.
   Each and every Nvidia microarchitecture has it's own compute capabilities, and usually, they are evoked in the